rubenarslan/formr.org/README.md

 See the **OpenCPU + R + Knitr + Markdown** section to find out how to customise the text shown while waiting.

 ### Email
 Using an SMTP gateway that you can set up in the admin area, you can send emails to your users.
-Using the tag `{{login_link}}`, you can send users a personalised link to the run.
+Using the tag `{{login_link}}`, you can send users a personalised link to the run, using the tag `{{login_code}}` you can build links for informants to report on users.
 See the **OpenCPU + R + Knitr + Markdown** section to find out how to personalise email text.

 ### External link
 These are simple external links - you can use them to send users to other, specialised data collection modules, such as a social network generator.
 If you insert the placeholder `%s`, it will be replaced by the users run_session code, allowing you to link data later.
 You can choose to "end" this component before the user is redirected to the link or by enabling your external module to call our API to close it, when it's done.